 “There is a paradox in all this,” he reflects.
 “On one hand, I maintain respect for the essence of this music, the history that has shaped the genre.
 On the other hand, I love to break the forms.
-I am not worried about this contradiction, because at the end of the day, I do what my heart dictates.
-I have achieved a balance I can live with.
+I’m not worried about this contradiction, because at the end of the day, I do what my heart dictates.
+I’ve achieved a balance I can live with.
 I can continue the tradition while modifying it.
 I do not have to choose.
 It is this solid foundation with the support of my family that sustains me.”

 Pepe Aguilar in figures: